 The theft of a motor vehicle in San Diego may be prosecuted with unique charges.
-Generally, the court system charges individuals who steal a car, truck, van, motorcycle, or other vehicle with:
+Generally, the court system charges individuals who steal a car, truck, van, motorcycle, or another vehicle with:

 Unlawful Taking of a Motor Vehicle

 You may hear unlawful taking of a motor vehicle called “joyriding.”
 Joyriding charges may apply if someone takes a motor vehicle while intended to return it to its rightful owners in the future.
 Joyriding is often treated less severely than grand theft auto.

 Grand Theft Auto